aadhityasachdeva/urbanoffice_prototype/README.md

 SAMPLE DATA (seed the database with this so the demo isn't empty)

-Create at least 8 workspaces spread across all three categories, using venue-style names such as: "Pera Desk Hub", "Kebabs on the Grille - Co-work Corner", "1001 Nights Meeting Room", "El Bodegon Private Room", "UP Shanghai Event Hall", "Cotton's Desk Space", "Pot Stills Meeting Room", "The Beach House Event Space" — with realistic Shanghai locations, capacities, hourly prices, and amenities like Wi-Fi, coffee, tea, charging stations, projector (for meeting/event spaces).
+ at least 8 workspaces spread across all three categories, using venue-style names such as: "Pera Desk Hub", "Kebabs on the Grille - Co-work Corner", "1001 Nights Meeting Room", "El Bodegon Private Room", "UP Shanghai Event Hall", "Cotton's Desk Space", "Pot Stills Meeting Room", "The Beach House Event Space" — with realistic Shanghai locations, capacities, hourly prices, and amenities like Wi-Fi, coffee, tea, charging stations, projector (for meeting/event spaces).

-Create 3 sample user accounts (one should be role='admin') and a handful of sample bookings across different dates so "My Bookings" and the admin dashboard aren't empty.
+ 3 sample user accounts (one should be role='admin') and a handful of sample bookings across different dates so "My Bookings" and the admin dashboard aren't empty.

 PAGES / SCREENS